 Metrics about me

-- How can I look up the metrics for a journal? (e.g. CiteScore, SJR and Impact Factors)
+- How can I look up the metrics for a journal?
+(Useful when deciding where to publish. e.g. CiteScore, SJR and Impact Factors)

 - How can I look up the metrics for an article? (e.g. citations)

 Looking at the whole University

 - How can I compare my department or research group with an equivalent research group or department at another university?

 - How can I investigate the effect of adding a particular new academic to my research group or department?

 - How can I find out the mainstream 'attention' that an article has received? (e.g. on social media, main stream news, blogs etc)